I believe that babies should be celebrated. So I created this pattern to help you celebrate your baby - or your friends' babies - with a newborn gown!

 If your seam gets wavy at this step (or ever) just press it well with an iron and that should take care of it!

 Press the bottom edge of the gown up 1" to form a hem casing.
 Since knits do not fray, I choose not to finish my raw edge.
 The double needle (or zigzag stitch) gives it a finished look.

 I found my hem broke once when sewn with a double needle, but not when sewn with a zigzag stitch.
 When sewing the hem with a zigzag stitch, I stretched the fabric slightly as I went.
 Given the hem casing is gathered by elastic, I felt the zigzag stitch still resulted in a nice finish.
 I would recommend using a zigzag stitch.

 Thread your 16" piece of elastic through the casing.
 Stitch the short ends of the elastic together securely, making sure the elastic is not twisted.
 Then stitch the opening on the hem casing closed.

 If you chose to hem your sleeves, do so now.
 Press the sleeve edges to the wrong side by 1/2".
-Then hem them using a 3/8" seam allowance and your preferred stitch.
+Then hem them using a 3/8" seam allowance and a narrow zigzag stitch.

 And there you have it : your finished newborn gown!